jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/.ipynb_checkpoints/MT_wk0_Colab-checkpoint.md

 We will generally be reading .csv data files into Python as `Pandas` dataframes.
 This can be done using the tool `pd.read_csv()` as in the exercise below.

+You will need to save any data files you are using into your Google drive.
+This will generally mean downloading them from Canvas to your computer and then copying them to Google Drive.

 ### Note - loading data in example notebooks